akhtarshahnawaz/multiprocesspandas/README.md

 # MultiprocessPandas

-MultiprocessPandas package extends functionality of Pandas to easily run operations on multiple cores.
+MultiprocessPandas package extends functionality of Pandas to easily run operations on multiple cores i.e. parallelize the operations.
 The current version of the package provides capability to parallelize ***apply()*** methods on DataFrames, Series and DataFrameGroupBy .

-Importing the applyparallel module will add ***apply_parallel()*** method to DataFrame, Series and DataFrameGroupBy , and will run operation on multiple cores.
+Importing the applyparallel module will add ***apply_parallel()*** method to DataFrame, Series and DataFrameGroupBy, which will allow to run operation on multiple cores.

 ## Installation
 The source code is currently hosted on GitHub at: [https://github.com/akhtarshahnawaz/multiprocesspandas](https://github.com/akhtarshahnawaz/multiprocesspandas).
 The package can be build from the source from GitHub or can be installed from PyPi directly.